JamieMagee/dependabot-vcpkg/README.md

-# Dependabot VCPKG
+# Dependabot vcpkg

-This is an example repository showcasing how Dependabot can be used to update [VCPKG][vcpkg] dependencies in a project.
+This is an example repository showcasing how Dependabot can be used to update [vcpkg][vcpkg] dependencies in a project.

 ## Background

-VCPKG is a package manager for C and C++ libraries, allowing developers to easily manage dependencies in their projects.
-VCPKG projects include a [`vcpkg.json` file][vcpkg-json] that specifies the dependencies and their versions.
+vcpkg is a package manager for C and C++ libraries, allowing developers to easily manage dependencies in their projects. vcpkg projects include a [`vcpkg.json` manifest file][vcpkg-json] that specifies the dependencies and their versions.
-In `vcpkg.json` file, a `builtin-baseline` field is used to specify a baseline commit of the [VCPKG port repository][vcpkg-port] to use for resolving dependencies.
+In a `vcpkg.json` file, a `builtin-baseline` field is used to specify a baseline commit of the [vcpkg port repository][vcpkg-port] to use for resolving dependencies.

-## Examples
+## Example

-This repository uses the [`dependabot/example-cli-usage`][example-cli] repository to demonstrate how Dependabot can update VCPKG dependencies.

-### Builtin Baseline

-[`builtin-baseline/vcpkg.json`](builtin-baseline/vcpkg.json) is an example of a VCPKG project that uses a `builtin-baseline` to specify the commit of the VCPKG port repository to use.
+[`builtin-baseline/vcpkg.json`](builtin-baseline/vcpkg.json) is an example of a vcpkg project that uses a `builtin-baseline` to specify the commit of the vcpkg port repository to use.
-It's taken from the [`microsoft/terminal`][microsoft-terminal] repository.
+It's taken from the [`microsoft/terminal` repository][microsoft-terminal].
 The json file looks like this:

 ```json